Canon RF 20mm F1.4 L VCM Lens Review

 As seen installed below, a detachable rear bayonet mount gel filter holder is provided.

-Canon RF 35mm F1.4 L VCM Lens Mount
+Canon RF 20mm F1.4 L VCM Lens Mount

 This holder supports a single filter with a thickness of 0.008" (0.2mm) or less.
-To make sizing easy, Canon provides a downloadable filter template.
+To simplify sizing, Canon offers a downloadable filter template.

 Canon RF 20mm F1.4 L VCM Lens Weather Sealing

-The front lens element has a fluorine coating that repels fingerprints, dust, water, oil, and other contaminants and makes cleaning considerably easier.
+This lens features a dust and moisture-resistant design.
+The front lens element features a fluorine coating that repels fingerprints, dust, water, oil, and other contaminants, making cleaning considerably easier.

 In addition to sharing the same exterior design, Canon's first four VCM lenses also feature similar modest weights.
-These features combined make swapping lenses on a rig easy, requiring, at most, minor balance adjustment.
+These features combined make swapping lenses on a rig easy, usually requiring no balance adjustment.

 ModelWeight oz(g)Dimensions w/o Hood "(mm)FilterYear